-Bloggers and WordPress users, according to you, have what you consider their biggest fear?
+According to you, bloggers and WordPress users have what you consider their biggest fear?

 Worst case scenario, I’d lose years of work if my server crashed or malware infected my computer.

-Many people have experienced this, and surprisingly, there is an easy fix for it.
+Many people have experienced this; surprisingly, there is an easy fix.
 Having a backup system that automatically backs up your whole website is all you need.
-A backup becomes a vital investment in the event of a catastrophic event, as described above.
+As described above, a backup becomes a vital investment in a catastrophic event.

-Only a few reliable WordPress backup solutions exist that ensure that backups are made.
+Only a few reliable WordPress backup solutions ensure that backups are made.
 An example of such a service is BlogVault.
 So, here’s a detailed BlogVault review for you all.

 The features of BlogVault are detailed below, but let’s start learning how to set up an enterprise grade automated backup using this popular WordPress backup solution.